-Suppliers surveyed FY Mar/2022 Suppliers of food raw materials In the fiscal year ended March 2022, Mitsui conducted an online survey of the six main suppliers (two based in India, one in Indonesia, one in Kenya, one in Malawi, and one in Sri Lanka) of Mitsui Norin Co., Ltd., a consolidated subsidiary which manufactures and sells black tea, green tea, beverages for vending machines, and other products.
+Suppliers surveyed FY Mar/2023 Suppliers of food raw materials In the fiscal year ended March 2023, we conducted a survey of Kaset Phol Sugar LIMITED, our subsidiary and supplier in the sugar refining business in Thailand.
+We also surveyed more than 2,000 sugarcane farmers who are 2 nd or more tier upstream suppliers, and conducted interviews and engaged in dialogue with several of them through visits in the field alongside external experts.
+The interviews focused on forced labor, child labor, occupational health and safety, and other issues, and we found no significant issues.
+Similarly, we visited coffee bean suppliers in Colombia alongside external experts and found no significant issues.
+In addition, we visited a major palm oil supplier, which is one of our important suppliers, and with whom we have requested human rights-related corrective actions in the past.
+We confirmed that they are making progress in resolving the issues in response to our past requests and engaged in dialogue with them on sustainable procurement.
+FY Mar/2022 Suppliers of food raw materials In the fiscal year ended March 2022, Mitsui conducted an online survey of the six main supplier (two based in India, one in Indonesia, one in Kenya, one in Malawi, and one in Sri Lanka) of Mitsu Norin Co., Ltd., a consolidated subsidiary which manufactures and sells black tea, green tea, beverages for vending machines, and other products.
 Based on answers to questions sent to the suppliers in advance, we conducted interviews to confirm the policies, initiatives, and labor and supply chain management practices at each company.
 While certain suppliers did not have policies in place or manuals prepared relating to occupational health and safety, we were able to confirm that these companies are implementing initiatives for the respect of human rights.
-FY Mar/2021 Suppliers of wooden fuel In the fiscal year ended March 2021, Mitsui and an external expert jointly conducted onsite surveys of Mitsui Bussan Forest Co., Ltd. and Butsurin Co., Ltd., which are the main suppliers of wooden fuel to Tomakomai Biomass Power Co., Ltd. ("TBP") and Hokkaido Biomass Energy Co., Ltd. ("HBE"), companies in which Mitsui has an equity interest The surveys lasted three days and consisted of site inspections of their suppliers' plants, forests, and other facilities, interviews with managers and workers, and checks of related documents.
+FY Mar/2021 Suppliers of wooden fuel In the fiscal year ended March 2021, Mitsui and an external expert jointly conducted on-site surveys of Mitsui Bussan Forest Co., Ltd. and Butsurin Co., Ltd., which are the main suppliers of wooden fuel to Tomakomai Biomass Power Co., Ltd. ("TBP") and Hokkaido Biomass Energy Co., Ltd. ("HBE"), companies in which Mitsui has an equity interest The surveys lasted three days and consisted of site inspections of their suppliers' plants, forests, and other facilities, interviews with managers and workers, and checks of related documents.
 The main focal points of the surveys were raw material procurement, occupational health and safety, and environmental management.
 The results of the surveys confirmed that both companies are taking appropriate action on all items, and that both factories meet the requirements stipulated in our Sustainable Supply Chain Policy.
-FY Mar/2020 Suppliers of apparel products In the fiscal year ended March 2020, Mitsui and a third-party expert jointly conducted onsite surveys at the suit factory of MAY10 Joint Stock Company ("MAY10"), and the sewing factory of Viet Thinh Garment Joint Stock Co. ("Viet Thinh") in Vietnam.
-Both are suppliers of Mitsui Bussan I-Fashion Ltd. (currently MN Inter-Fashion Ltd.), Mitsui's consolidated subsidiary, which trades in textile raw materials, industrial raw materials, and woven and knitted fabrics, and also produces and procures apparel and fashion goods, as well as accessories.
-The surveys lasted two days and consisted of site inspections, interviews with managers and workers, and checks of related documents.
-The main focal points of the surveys were human rights, occupational safety and health, compliance with laws and regulations, environmental management, and relationships with local communities.
-The results of the surveys confirmed that both companies are taking appropriate action on all items, and that both factories meet the requirements stipulated in the Supply Chain Policy.
-FY Mar/2020 on-site survey of suppliers